bakerstreet-industries/ts-log-class/README.md

 }
 ```

 You can also implement IHasTsLogClassLogger you ts-log-class will use imeplemnted logger.
+Could be useful if you want want to log parent classes, but the logger will be defined in child classes.

 ```ts
 import log, { IHasTsLogClassLogger } from "ts-log-class";